arthurgcorrea/Ecg/README.md

 ![alt text](https://github.com/arthurgcorrea/Ecg/blob/7722439268c9c18847e11d441b4d22304f823f24/Modelo%20Circuito.png)

 ## Connectivity
 In this project the NodeMcu connects to an Node-RED flow on the internet, using the MQTT protocol.
-It does that using two libraries, PubSubClient and ESP8266WiFi, and itconnects to the broker on the "broker.mqtt-dashboard.com" address.
+It does that using two libraries, PubSubClient and ESP8266WiFi, and it connects to the broker on the "broker.mqtt-dashboard.com" address.